 Spend the morning relaxing or for the more adventurous, glacier hiking.
 Head west, crossing the sand plains of Myrdalsjokull glacier to reach the village of Vik.
 Continue to the volcanic area of Eyjafjallajokull and visit the excellent new Lava Centre - an interactive, high-tech educational exhibition depicting volcanic activity, earthquakes and the creation of Iceland over millions of years.
 Leave time for the Skogar folk Museum and Skogarfoss waterfall, as well as Seljalandsfoss waterfall, where a walk behind the falls reveals the full force of nature.
 Overnight in the area.
 (B) (235Km)

-Today visit the famous Gullfoss waterfall and Geysir hot spring area, where the geyser called Strokkur erupts up every 10-15 minutes.
+Today visit the famous Gullfoss waterfall and Geysir hot spring area, where the geyser called Strokkur erupts every 10-15 minutes.
 In the afternoon explore Thingvellir National Park, now an UNESCO World Heritage Site, not only remarkable for its geology but also an important location in Iceland’s history, as it was here that the Vikings established their parliament in 930AD.
 Continue to Reykjavik and check in to the accommodation for two nights.
 (B) (210Km)

 Spend the day exploring Iceland's capital city.
 Speak to a Regent Iceland Specialist about an optional excursion to the famous Blue Lagoon.
 (B) (150Km)